Piyushdubey-20/Fast-Spicey/readme.txt

-this dummy website is about an fast food restaurant near you  resturant is not real
+this dummy website is about an fast food restaurant near you